 This disclosure statement (red box below) is the document I am required to provide my client when I am advising them.
 It details the sort of adviser I am, and what to do if something goes wrong.

-I am fully able to advise you on matters relating to the purchase, renewal, and claiming of life insurance products which are issued by New Zealand life insurance companies.
-I hold agencies with the following and can place business with thee companies without restriction.
+I am fully able to advise you on matters relating to the purchase, renewal, and claiming of life insurance products that are issued by New Zealand life insurance companies.
+I hold agencies with the following and can place business with them without restriction:

-AIA, AMP, Astreron, Accuro, Fidelity Life, nib, Cigna, Partners Life and Southern Cross.
+AIA, AMP, Asteron, Accuro, Fidelity Life, nib, Cigna, Partners Life, and Southern Cross.

 If Something Goes Wrong